roloffs/gmailsort/README.md

     Specifying a destination label (as `test` in this case) is optional.
     Otherwise, labels will be created top level.
-If you are happy with the envisaged labels structure, you can actually create it by calling the command again and adding the command-line option `-l` or `--create-labels`.
+If you are happy with the envisaged labels structure, you can actually create it by calling the command again and adding the command-line option `--create-labels`.

 1. To find labels matching the sender domains of your inbox messages